awsdocs/amazon-s3-developer-guide/doc_source/example-walkthroughs-managing-access-example3.md

 ### Step 1\.2: Create a bucket, a user, and add a bucket policy granting user permissions<a name="access-policies-walkthrough-cross-account-acl-create-bucket"></a>

 1. In the Amazon S3 console, create a bucket\.
 This exercise assumes the bucket is created in the US East \(N\.
-Virginia\) region and the name is `examplebucket`\.
+Virginia\) region and the name is `DOC-EXAMPLE-BUCKET1`\.

    For instructions, see [How Do I Create an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.